-Fast forward to the New Testament.
-Judas — the Greek rendering of Judah — repeats the pattern.
+In the New Testament, Judas — the Greek form of Judah — repeats the pattern.
 He hands over Jesus, the personification of the I AM, the divine imagination.
-This act has been widely condemned as betrayal, but Neville’s teachings allow us to reinterpret it.
+Rather than a betrayal, this act symbolises surrendering to imagination.

 Two Moments, One Revelation